Arjun9630/My--Python-projects/README.md

   Jarvis can be activated by saying "Jarvis" or "Hey Jarvis" and deactivated by saying "Jarvis turn off."

 - **Web Search Functionality:**
-  Jarvis can open Google and YouTube to perform searches based on voice input.
+  Jarvis can open Google and YouTube to perform searches based on voice input and can tell you current weather.

 - **Voice Feedback:**
   Jarvis responds with voice feedback, providing a dynamic interaction experience.

+- **OpenAI API Integration:**
+  Jarvis can now answer to any of your questions with this integration.
+(Just use your Open AI API key to access this feature!)

+- **Open & Close Appliction/App:**
+  Can Open & close applications like Opera and vmware!
+(We can add the applications that we need to open & close.)
 ---

 ### Project 2: [Student Grade Management System](https://github.com/Arjun9630/My--Python-projects/tree/main/StudentGradeManagementSystem) - Manage Student Records with Ease